 Paul Kish is an experienced criminal defense lawyer whose office is in Atlanta, Georgia.
 He handles cases all over Georgia and in federal courts around the country.
-Mr. Kish specializes in federal criminal cases, white collar matters, criminal appeals, and just about any other situation where he feels his involvement can make a difference.
+Mr. Kish specializes in federal criminal cases, white collar matters, and just about any other situation where he feels his involvement can make a difference.
 After 36 years, Paul knows that experience matters when a person or organization is under investigation or is being prosecuted for a possible crime.

 Lots of lawyers claim to "handle" cases, but in fact, they rarely fight the charges.
 Too many lawyers are afraid to battle for their client in court.
 Mr. Kish is not afraid of fighting the government, in and out of the courtroom.
 He has tried almost 100 criminal cases in front of juries throughout the federal and state court system.
 Some cases simply have to go to trial, and those clients need an attorney who is accustomed to the warfare of the courtroom.
 Paul has also appealed his clients’ cases, hundreds of times.